-The reason, as Derek Halpern from Social Triggers explains is that — “when you create a gap between what people know, and what people want to know, they feel compelled to fill that gap.”
+The reason, as Derek Halpern from Social and psychological Triggers explains is that — “when you create a gap between what people know, and what people want to know, they feel compelled to fill that gap.”

 Halpern suggests that to achieve this you, “write curiosity-based introductory sentences” for your emails, blog posts, landing pages, sales letters, and even your cold calls/emails.